Inside: We all deal with stress and anxiety! Learn some ways, especially how to journal as possible ways to relieve stress and anxiety.

 If we think negatively in our minds, it will affect our brains with neurotransmitters that have a negative impact on our brains.

-As a matter of fact, we can actually change our DNA positively or negatively by our thoughts.
+As a matter of fact, we can actually change our DNA positively or negatively through our thoughts.

 In His Word, God tells us to watch what we let into our thoughts.